 Timetable and venue:

-To see the time and location of lecturesplease press the link/links under "Se skema" (See schedule) at the right side of this page (E means Autumn, F means Spring).
+To see the time and location of lectures and exercise classes please press the link under "Se skema" (See schedule) at the right side of this page (E means Autumn, F means Spring).

 -Select Department: “2200-Økonomisk Institut” (and wait for respond)